Arctic Monkeys: Musical style and influences

 Arctic Monkeys' musical style has been mainly described as indie rock, garage rock, post-punk revival, psychedelic rock, alternative rock, lounge pop, post-Britpop, stoner rock, guitar pop, post-punk, punk rock, and hard rock.
 A key part of their sound, and one that translates across their whole discography, is Turner's intricate and often rapidly delivered lyrics, sung in a distinctive strong Sheffield accent that their music became famed for in their early years.

+On the band's beginnings, Alex Turner stated during an interview with Radio X that "I just wanted to be one of the Strokes...
+The arrival of The Strokes changed what music I was listening to, what shoes I was wearing.
+I grew my hair out and borrowed my mum’s blazer".
 The punk poet John Cooper Clarke was a formative influence on Turner; his poem "I Wanna Be Yours" was adapted into a track on the band's fifth album AM.
 Their first album, Whatever People Say I Am, That's What I'm Not, has been described as indie rock, garage rock revival, post-punk revival, punk rock, alternative rock, and post-Britpop.
 Favourite Worst Nightmare has been described as post-punk revival, indie rock, garage rock, alternative rock, psychedelic rock, and post-Britpop, with Turner's sharp lyrics the focal point.
 On the first album, Turner examined human behaviour in nightclubs and in the culture of the band's hometown, Sheffield.
 Turner describes "Dancing Shoes" as being about "people always looking to pull when they go out however much they mask it".

 These themes continued on the following album Favourite Worst Nightmare with the band still progressing as musicians.
 Songs such as "Fluorescent Adolescent" and "Do Me a Favour" explored failed relationships, nostalgia and growing old, while musically the band took up a more up-tempo and aggressive sound.